 I completed my PhD in Comparative Literature at King’s College London in 2013, where I also taught as a Visiting Lecturer until joining Durham in September 2014.
 From 2012-2013 I held a Junior Research Fellowship at the Vienna Wiesenthal Institute for Holocaust Studies, where I began research looking at francophone Jewish avant-garde artists and writers.

-In parallel, I also explore French literary and visual representations of the Holocaust within transnational framework.
+I also write and teach on literary and visual representations of the Holocaust within transnational framework.

 School of Modern Languages and Cultures

 - Roth, Zoe (2017).
 Frontière humaine: Race, Nation, and the Shape of Representation in Claude Cahun.
 In Jewish Aspects in the Avant-Garde: Between Rebellion and Revelation.
 Gelber, Mark H. & Sjöberg, Sami Berlin: De Gruyter.
 5: 119-140.